 In addition to the combined major, an Individually Planned Major (IPM) study program may be developed by students with unique interests and intentions.
 This permits the development of a concentrated study in some area which crosses two or more disciplines, or which currently does not offer a standard major, thus permitting an area of concentration not available in other major study programs.
 Use the link above to access the guidelines and application for constructing an IPM.

 Credit and course equivalency may be awarded for certain scores achieved on specified International Baccalaureate exams.
 Please refer to the online catalog to find scores required for select individual exams, of which the minimum score for most is a 5, though some require higher.
 All require Higher Level (HL) results.
 There is a limit of 30 total credits that may be awarded for combined AP and IB results.
 Please note that you cannot receive credit for a Whitman class for which you have previously received IB course equivalency and credit.
-For example: If you score a minimum 5, HL, for Physics, you will receive eight physics credits which are equivalent to Whitman's PHYS-155 and PHYS-156.
-Therefore, you cannot take either PHYS-155 or 156 (or PHYS-165 or PHYS-166) or credit.
+For example: If you score a minimum 5, HL, for History of The Americas, you will receive eight History credits which are equivalent to Whitman's HIST-105 and HIST-106.
+Therefore, you cannot take either HIST-105 or HIST-106 for credit.

 If you believe you are eligible for IB credit, you must request that an official report of your examinations sent directly from the International Baccalaureate Programme to Whitman as soon as possible.
 If you do not do this prior to starting classes at Whitman, you must do so soon afterward.
 The IB transcript request site is http://www.ibo.org/iba/transcripts/.
 You will need to provide the following information: